maty21/mocha-sidebar/README.md

         ],

         ```
   -  **question -** cant check breakpoint when coverage is running
+      **answer**
-      **answer 1 -** try F9 - that is an vscode issue that its not able to select/ render two different decoration in the same place
+     -    **step1** -  try F9 - that is an vscode issue that its not able to select/ render two different decoration in the same place
-     **answer -** you can enable disable coverage decoration by clicking on the status bar so you can open it only if its metter
+     -    **step2** -  you can enable disable coverage decoration by clicking on the status bar so you can open it only if its matter

   -  **question -** all tests not working
       **answer -** verify that there is no describe or test with the name "test" (should be fix soon)

         if for some reason something is not working for you create issue [file us](https://github.com/maty21/mocha-sidebar/issues/new/)